Entering the European market for candles

 Fair trade

-According to the World Economic Forum, 86% of people want significant change to make the world fairer and more sustainable after COVID-19.
 The concept of fair trade supports fair pricing and improved social conditions for producers and their communities.
-Especially if the production of your items is labour intensive, fair-trade certification can give you a competitive advantage.
-This certification often includes aspects of environmental sustainability as well.
+Fair-trade certification can give you a competitive advantage, especially if the production of your items is labour-intensive.
+It often includes aspects of environmental sustainability too.

-Common fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair For Life.
-For most fair-trade oriented buyers in Europe however, simply complying with WFTO’s fair trade principles is enough.
+Common fair-trade labels are the World Fair Trade Organization (WFTO) Guarantee System and Fair for Life certification.
+For most fair-trade oriented buyers in Europe, however, complying with WFTO’s 10 principles of fair trade is enough.

 Tips:

-2. Through what channels can you get candles on the European market?
+2. Through which channels can you get candles on the European market?

-The candle market is segmented into low-, mid- and high-end (premium) market segments.
-Candles are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+The European candle market consists of low-, mid- and high-end (premium) segments.
+Candles are put on the market through importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.

 How is the end-market segmented?